-The site-specific habitat assessment found that no ground nests were observed onsite during the site visit.
-Large portions of the site are currently used for septic effluent land treatment and some cattle grazing which negatively impacts ground nesting birds, should they exist on the site.
-A red-tailed hawk nest located in dense juniper in the northeast part of the site was observed.
-The site does provide some suitable nesting habitat for non-ground nesting birds, as a few larger trees are present, which are also suitable for perching.
+The site-specific habitat assessment found that no ground nests or raptor nests were observed onsite during the site visit.
+While the site does provide some suitable nesting habitat for non-ground nesting birds, as a few larger trees are present, which are also suitable for perching.
 However, this type of habitat is not limited in the area.
+The entirety of the study area was used for cattle grazing at the time of the site visit, which may negatively impact ground nesting birds.